Beyoncé (album): Music and lyrics

 Several critics noted the album's extensive exploration of sexuality.
-Having been a singer since the age of nine, Beyoncé felt "stifled" by the perception she was a role model for young children, and now into her thirties, believed she had "earned the right to ... express any and every side of [her]self".
+Having been a singer since the age of nine, Beyoncé felt "stifled" by the perception she was a role model for young children, and by her thirties, believed she had "earned the right to ... express any and every side of [her]self".
 Addressing the album's sexual content specifically, Beyoncé said: "I don't at all have any shame about being sexual and I'm not embarrassed about it and I don't feel like I have to protect that side of me."
 Several critics described Beyoncés sex songs as a celebration of monogamy.
 "Drunk in Love" is a duet with her husband Jay-Z, and features lyrics heavily laden with double entendres that explore lust within their sexual relationship.
 It fuses intermittent trap beats with heavy bass, skittering synthesizers and drums, and Arabic-scale vocal arpeggios.
 Beyoncé's vocals are diverse, including a melodramatic chorus sung in her upper register and a half-rapped second verse.
 "Blow" veers from a thumping jazz beat created with sparse piano chords and guitars to a "swinging electro-funk groove" with elements of neo-disco.
 Its erotic, tongue-in-cheek lyrics include a running cunnilingus metaphor of "licking Skittles" in its chorus.
 The slow-jam "Rocket" is a homage to D'Angelo's soul-infused "Untitled (How Does It Feel)" (2000).
 Described by Entertainment Weeklys Nick Catucci as a "slippery, six-and-a-half-minute funk excursion", Beyoncé adopts a slow, harmonious vocal as she instructs her love interest to watch her perform a striptease.

 Excerpts from the 2014 speech "We Should All Be Feminists" by Chimamanda Ngozi Adichie (pictured) are sampled in "Flawless".

-Much like her previous albums, the record is feminist, with greater exploration of gender issues and conflated with "an unwavering look at black female sexual agency".
+Like her previous albums, the record is feminist, with greater exploration of gender issues and combines that perspective with "an unwavering look at black female sexual agency".
 Soraya McDonald of The Washington Post viewed Beyoncé as significant to black feminism as it celebrates black female sexuality in mainstream music and in the context of hip hop, where it is typically only shown through the male perspective.
 The album's most explicit commentary on gender is the three-part "Flawless".
 It opens with the earlier released "Bow Down", before segueing into an excerpt of a speech by Chimamanda Ngozi Adichie on the socialization of girls.
 The final part uses a staccato, trap beat as Beyoncé reflects on her own feminist attitudes, encouraging self-acceptance among women and criticizing misogynist sentiments.